 Where do I start?

 The first thing you need to do is find out where you are with your finances.
 Most of the times, people just financially “exist,” moving directionless each day.
 Accomplishing these three steps will help orient yourself.
-You can read a more in-depth explanation of each step here.

 - Net Worth Calculation: Figure out your net worth by listing all your assets and subtracting them from your liabilities.
 If you have large student loans or own a home, you may be in a negative net worth situation which is okay.
 Following the cycle below will help you work towards increasing your net worth.

 - Monthly Expense Calculation: A lot of our normal monthly expenses increase without our awareness, known as lifestyle creep.
 We become even more ignorant of expenses with how automated bill paying is now.
 You need to evaluate your spending and make sure you have a handle on your situation.